Nageshwar1997/Nageshwar1997/README.md

         />
         <h1 align="left">Hi 👋, I'm Nageshwar Pundlikrao Pawar</h1>
         <h3 align="left">
           I'm a passionate Full Stack Web Developer, from Nanded, Maharashtra.
+I enjoy creating things that live on the internet.
+I'm a passionate Developer, with strong administrative & communication skills, good attention to detail & the ability to write efficient code.
+I specialize in crafting pixel-perfect designs and implementing responsive layouts to deliver seamless and visually appealing websites.
         </h3>
       </div>
       <div>